reddysrinath16/business-intelligence-projects/PowerBI/SalesInsightsPerformance/SalesFinal/README.md

 To unlock sales insights that are not visible before for sales team for decision supportautomate them to reduced manual time spent in data gathering

 <h3>☀️STAKEHOLDERS☀️</h3>
-⮞Sales Director
+-Sales Director
-⮞Marketing Team
+-Marketing Team
-⮞Customer Service Team
+-Customer Service Team
-⮞Data & Analytics Team
+-Data & Analytics Team
-⮞IT
+-IT

 <h3>☀️SUCCESS CRITERIA☀️</h3>
-⮞Dashboard) uncovering sales order insights with latest data available ⮞ Sales team able to take better decisions & prove 10 % cost savings of total spend ⮞ Sales Analysts stop data gathering manually in order to save 20% of their business time and reinvest it value added activity
+-Dashboard) uncovering sales order insights with latest data available -Sales team able to take better decisions & prove 10 % cost savings of total spend -Sales Analysts stop data gathering manually in order to save 20% of their business time and reinvest it value added activity

 <h3>☀️END RESULT☀️</h3>
-An automated dashboard providing quick &latest sales insights in order to support data driven decision making.
+-An automated dashboard providing quick &latest sales insights in order to support data driven decision making.

+<h3>☀️NOTE☀️</h3>
 🛢🛢SQL database dump is in SalesInsights.sql file above.
 Download `SalesInsights.sql` and in MYSQLSERVER WORKBENCH and import the sql file🛢🛢